-First look at the random variables $D_{n+j}(\beta_j)/\beta_j\sim D(\beta_j)/\beta_j$ (and recall that, whenever we drop indices of variables in our notation, then this means that we use information on their {\it distributional} prescription only). $D(k)$ is hence distributed like a sum of $k$ i.i.d. random variables with finite mean $m$ and finite variance $\sigma_D^2$, say.
+First look at the random variables $D_{n+j}(\beta_j)/\beta_j\sim D(\beta _j)/\beta_j$ (and recall that, whenever we drop indices of variables in our notation, then this means that we use information on their \textit{distributional} prescription only). $D(k)$ is hence distributed like a sum of $k$ i.i.d. random variables with finite mean $m$ and finite variance $\sigma_D^2$, say.

-Recall that $\alpha>1$, and that $\beta_j/j\to\infty$ as $j\to\infty$.
-Therefore, it follows from the Hsu-Robbins theorem of complete convergence (see Theorem~1 of~\cite{HsuRobbins}, or~\cite{Asmussen80}) that $D(\beta_j)/\beta_j\to m$ completely as $j\to \infty.$ Note that complete convergence holds row-wise in the reproduction matrix since all $D_k^j$ are i.i.d. and have finite variance.
+Recall that $\alpha>1$, and that $\beta_j/j\to\infty$ as $j\to \infty$.
+Therefore, it follows from the Hsu--Robbins theorem of complete convergence [see Theorem~1 of~\citet{HsuRobbins}, or~\citet{Asmussen80}] that $D(\beta_j)/\beta_j\to m$ completely as $j\to\infty$.
+Note that complete convergence holds row-wise in the reproduction matrix since all $D_k^j$ are i.i.d. and have finite variance.
 This implies

 Further, since $\alpha^{j}w/\beta_j\to\alpha$ as $j\to\infty$ and $D_{n+j}(\cdot)\sim D(\cdot)$, we obtain from (\ref{defR}) and (\ref{equm})